Skip to main content

 EnhanceFitness.
 EnhanceFitness is an award-winning group exercise program that includes stretching, low-impact aerobics, and strength training.
 Check this list of programs

 Fit & Strong!
-Fit & Strong! is designed for people with knee and hip osteoarthritis that teaches practical exercise to help with everyday activities.
+Fit & Strong! is designed for people with knee and hip osteoarthritis.
+It teaches practical exercises to help with everyday activities.
 Check the map of locations for a program near you.

 Walk With Ease.
 Done in a group or on your own, the Walk With Ease program guides you in how to start walking safely and stick with it.
 To find instructor-led programs in your area, call 800-283-7800 or contact the Arthritis Foundation office in your state.
 You can order the self-directed course materials from the Arthritis Foundation Online Store.